prvdmwrong/prvdmwrong/docs/reference/index.md

 - :octicons-checklist-16: **Types**

-    The checklist icon is used to indicate a type, which defines the interface and possible values of an object.
+    The checklist icon denotes a type, which defines the interface and possible values of an object.

 </div>